Essential Ways to Make Family Camping More Comfortable:

 2. Screen Room, Garage, and/or Porch

 When choosing a tent, look for one with an attached semi-enclosed space.
 Some come with a built-in front awning or screened “front porch.”
-Ours has a “garage” we can attach on front, and a “back porch” to zip on the back.
+Ours has a “garage” we can attach on front, and a “back porch” attached to the back.
 Crucial for storing gear under, rainy days, etc. If these aren’t options for your tent, consider a portable stand-alone screened-in room.

 3. Basic Tarp with Poles